York Park: History

 On 4 May 1923 The Examiner reported on that "Work on the grandstand was completed for the opening of the 1923 football season, when the game was transferred from the NTCA Ground to York Park.
 Work on the grandstand and the seating round the oval has been proceeded with at top speed, and spectators at the game tomorrow should have little to complain of."
 The first game between teams representing the northern and southern halves of Tasmania took place at the oval in August 1923 in front of a crowd of 9,441.
 A reporter from The Examiner commented: "The oval is in good order and well grassed and the new motor mower copes with the latter very effectively under favourable conditions.
 The whole five acres can be cut in six hours, as compared with twenty hours by the horse mower."
 When the ground was harrowed, glass and other debris would surface; a contemporary observer, John Orchard, later remembered: "they'd line up a whole group of people, perhaps thirty or forty players, and we'd go along with a container alongside each other and we'd pick up everything that was likely to hurt a player."

 Heavy floods in 1929 caused substantial damage to the ground, destroying the cycling track, which was subsequently rebuilt.
 In the 1930s the Launceston Football Club, who played regularly at the ground, won six consecutive premierships before World War II intervened.
-As a consequence of the war NTFA matches were canceled after the 1941 season, not to resume until May 1945.
+As a consequence of the war NTFA matches were cancelled after the 1941 season, not to resume until May 1945.
 Three years later, 12 ornamental trees were planted at the ground, in memory of NTFA players who had lost their lives in the war.

 In 1960, York Park was the venue of a football match in which Tasmania defeated Victoria for the first time.
 The match was attended by a record crowd of approximately 15,000.
 Four years later, the southern stand (demolished in 2004) was completed.
 In the 1970s another stand was added, capable of holding 650 spectators and incorporating sales kiosks and committee rooms.

 Up to 1999 York Park had remained a sports ground used predominately for local events, generally attracting modest crowds; according to ground manager Robert Groenewegen, supporters were able to "park [their] car[s] next to the boundary fence".